tblaase/CPP-Module-00/README.md

 You can compile this project with `make`, `make all` or `make re`.<br>
 Then you can run it with `./phonebook`.<br>
+After that, just follow the instructions of the phonebook.<br>

 ## Exercise 02